CrumrineCoder/Bard-Release/README.md

 * Grid but don't make each item the same height, Pinterest does it better. **DONE!!**
 * Check if the user is logged in for the catalog and show the right stuff. **DONE!!**
 * Readd Words counter functionality *IMPORTANT*
-* If no results are returned by the search, tell the user instead of showing them results they don't want.
+* If no results are returned by the search, tell the user instead of showing them results they don't want. **DONE!!**
 * Empty comment / tag message Be the first to commment/tag! **DONE!!**
 * Figure out color scheme
 * Sort out the response system